grepstrength/RealGoVetter/README.md

 Look no further!

 This is a simple portable GUI Windows program designed to leverage the VirusTotal API to evaluate files, domains, IPs, and URLs in *BULK*.
 You are only limited by your VirusTotal account's API quota.
+This is sizeable even with a free account.

 ## Features

-- Runs as a portable Windows executable
+- Runs as a portable Windows executable without dependencies
 - Has a simple GUI interface
-- Accepts CSV or TXT files containing IOCs
+- Accepts .CSV or .TXT files containing IOCs
 - Evaluates multiple types of IOCs:
   - File Hashes
   - Domains
   - IP Addresses
   - URLs
-- Secure API key storage
+- API key storage
 - CSV output with detailed analysis results

 ### Full Bulk IOC Vetting Process